casanet/casanet-server/backend/README.md

 that's all.

+> Notice, that when using an email service from outside the local network for the 2FA, it means that the local server is required to access the internet while a user tries to login.

 ## Devices connection

-Each IoT device should be connected to the local network before it can add it to the casa-net server.
+Each IoT device should be connected to the local network before it can add it to the Casanet server.
 For each supported IoT device model connection and pairing instructions see [modules documentation](./src/modules/README.md).

 ## Fetch RF (IR / 433MHz etc.) commands from a commands repository